 3 – Provide promised rewards when they are earned

 This is all about trust.
 To be trustworthy in this context you need to provide the implicit and explicit outcomes and rewards that you have agreed to provide.
-If you don’t do this, trust will be broken and individuals will learn not to be motivated by your proposed rewards.
+If you don’t do this, trust will be broken.
+When trust is broken individuals will cease to be motivated by your proposed rewards.

-We believe that this model is a useful way to think about motivation.
+We believe that Vroom’s Expectancy Theory of Motivation is a useful way to think about motivation.
 It clearly follows from the equation that if any of the three VIE factors are very low, then the individual will be unmotivated.
 From a leadership perspective it means that you need to connect with your people and create potential rewards (intrinsic or extrinsic) that they value, that you need to set stretching but achievable goals for your people and that you need to be honest and trustworthy.